Here are the quick steps to apply for our Master of Divinity

 Fax: 773-380-6788

-- Provide us with official transcripts from all your higher education institutions.
-These can be emailed directly from the school, or send directly to us in a sealed enveloped.
+• Provide us with official transcripts from all your higher education institutions.
+Transcripts can be emailed directly from the school, or sent directly to us in a sealed envelope.

 Here are the instructions for the MDiv application essays: